 Tea, by a good margin.
 The per capita consumption of tea is second only to bottled water in the beverage industry.
 It’s simply the most widely consumed flavored drink around!

 Actually, coffee has some competition here as well.
-Coffee is actually behind carbonated drinks like Coca-cola when it comes to the level of worldwide consumption.
-The impression an American might get that everyone drinks coffee is just wrong; when it comes to worldwide popularity nothing beats tea!
+Coffee is actually behind carbonated drinks like Coca-Cola when it comes to worldwide consumption.
+The impression an American might get that everyone drinks coffee is just wrong; when it comes to worldwide popularity, nothing beats tea!

-There are some surprises when we compare tea and coffee, in both their history and their inherent physical qualities.
+There are some surprises when we compare tea and coffee, in both their histories and their inherent physical qualities.
 Neither is a bad choice for the morning, but in the end, it appears that tea simply wins out in most categories.
-How’d you score on this short quiz?
+How did you score on this short quiz?

 Kate has been a coffee enthusiast since she could reach the kitchen counter and a writer since she could hold a pen.
 A native of Colorado, she loves drinking amazing coffee all over the world and has an ever-growing collection of coffee gear.

 She’s sipped espresso with yuzu in Thailand, goat milk caramel lattes in Mexico, buttery white coffee in Malaysia, and cream cheese coffee in Korea.
-At a coffee plantation in Tanzania, Kate roasted coffee beans over an open fire — and probably still smells like coffee.
+At a coffee plantation in Tanzania, Kate roasted coffee beans over an open fire, which probably still smells like coffee.
 Trust us: you can’t get that aroma out of your hair!
-At home, her favorite brewing method is smooth, clear Chemex — although the Wacaco Minipresso is a close second.
+At home, her favorite brewing method is smooth, clear Chemex, although the Wacaco Minipresso is a close second.
 She enjoys writing for coffee websites and sampling every kind of coffee known to man.

 If you have ever thought that Green Tea is an “acquired taste” or that it is “too bitter” to enjoy, we’re here to change your mind!
 We want everyone to experience the health benefits of Green Tea and show you that this can be an amazing, refreshing, and delicious drink when made correctly.
 With just a few tips on how to brew this powerful leaf we can change your mind about the taste and enjoyment of drinking Green Tea.